dodog/auto-theme/README.md

   `QT_QPA_PLATFORMTHEME=qt5ct`/`qt6ct` set (that platform integration watches its own config file).
 Without it active, an app keeps its old style until relaunched.
+- The scheduler re-checks and re-arms itself on waking from suspend (via logind's `PrepareForSleep` signal), so a laptop closed overnight doesn't end up delaying the next switch by the length of the nap.
 - Qt style plugin detection is a best-effort scan of common plugin directories; if your style isn't auto-detected, whatever you already have set stays selectable regardless.